15+ Beautiful Landscapes in Spain That Will Amaze You

 Cabo de Gata, Almeria (Andalucia)

-An underrated destination in Andalucia is Almeria where you’ll find Cabo de Gata-Níjar Natural Park as well as the Tabernas Desert.
+An underrated destination in Andalucia is Almeria, where you’ll find Cabo de Gata-Níjar, one of my favourite natural parks in Southern Spain.

-You want to visit Cabo de Gata for many reasons – its impressive rock formations, crystal clear sea, and wildlife make it a unique landscape in Spain.
+You should visit Cabo de Gata for many reasons – its impressive rock formations, crystal clear sea, and wildlife make it a unique landscape.

-If you’re looking for virgin and unspoilt beaches, Cabo de Gata is the place to be.
+Cabo de Gata is the place to be if you’re looking for virgin and unspoilt beaches.
 You’ll feel like you’re immersed in nature, very far from the touristy feeling and crowded beaches you can find in other Andalusian provinces.

 Some unmissable spots in Cabo de Gata are Cala las Sirenas, Los Escullos and La Isleta del Moro, but no matter which area you visit in this natural park, you’ll be impressed by its uniqueness.